Bartapapa/legend/docs/pages/failedcareers.md

 <summary><b>23.
 Cook</b></summary>
 You know how to prepare plenty of foods, and know when something tastes off (you don't know whether it's bad or poisonous).
 Over Lunch, you can transform any number of inventory slots' worth of foodstuffs into a meal.
 If your party eats the meal, they have a bonus to HP equal to the number of inventory slots worth of food you put into it.

-Bonus item: iron ladle (improvised melee)
+Bonus item: iron ladle (if you take a sip from it and smack your lips, people and creatures will want to taste as well)

 +1 Lore.
 </details>